Understanding the 11+ Exam: Do You Need a Tutor?

 The 11+ Is Not Just About Being Bright

-The 11+ is often described as an exam for “bright children”, but in reality it tests something more specific:
+The 11+ is often described as an exam for “bright children”, but in reality, it tests something more specific:

 Familiarity with exam-style questions